American Consulate General Karachi | Late October 1977

 Charlie, whose writing portrayed a guy that would never call a spade a spade, owned a wry sense of humor that permeated his notes like maple syrup over pancakes.
 He made several comments, I suppose for his eyes only.
 For example, in Cairo he commented that the RSO, the Regional Security Officer named Childress chased his own shadow.
 I guess it meant the security man took the wrong track most of the time.
 Like Al, he referred to the Beirut CRO Blake as “Cracker Jacks.”
 RCO Roberson, R.P.R., was a “Royal Pain in the Rear.”

 The C.I.A. reference bothered me.
 Charlie may have fabricated all of it.
 The names, the codes, and the calendar dates looked suspicious.
-A final note indicated that Charles had a scheduled meeting with Francis D. next month in Amman, but didn’t say specifically where.
+A final note indicated that Charles had a scheduled meeting with Francis D. next month in Bangkok, Thailand at the Intercontinental Hotel.

 Next month?
 I wrote the date on my note pad while wondering if Charlie had planted this journal under the pile of broken radios to rattle the brains of his zealous predecessor.